Botanical name

 Information about the plant

-The Black elder is distributed across almost all of Europe with the exception of the north, ranging as far east as the Caucasus.
-The up to 8m high shrub with its large pinnate leaves characterises the riparian forests and hedgerows in many parts of Germany, it is also common in ruderal meadows and roadsides, railway embankments and dumps.
-It is particularly decorative during flowering in June / July, as the small, densely clumped white flowers grow in large, umbrella-shaped umbels, 10 to 25cm in diameter.
-They are very fragrant and are therefore often fermented with water and sugar into sparkling wine or boiled down to elderflower syrup.
-They are also baked in pancakes because of their fragrance from the umbels, they are put in the batter and pulled out after baking.
-In the autumn the small, black, juicy berry-like drupes can be processed into elderberry juice.
-They give the black elder the epithet nigra (Latin "niger" = black).
-It is not clear whether the genus name comes from Greek "symbyke" (= harp) or "sambyx" (= red).
-Before Styrofoam came about, the unusually thick and white pith of young branches was previously used in microscopy as a tool for cutting thin objects.
+Black elder is particularly decorative when it flowers in June and July, as the small, densely clumped white flowers grow in large, umbrella-shaped umbels, 10 to 25 cm in diameter.
+They are very fragrant and are, therefore, often fermented with water and sugar into sparkling wine or boiled down to syrup.
+They are also baked into pancakes for their fragrance; the umbels are inserted into the batter and removed after baking.
+In autumn, the small, black, juicy berry-like drupes can be processed into elderberry juice.
+They give the elderberry the epithet nigra (Latin "niger" = black).
+It is unclear whether the genus name comes from the Greek "symbyke" (= harp) or "sambyx" (= red).
+The exceptionally thick and white pith of the young twigs was previously used in microscopy as an aid for cutting thin objects before the advent of polystyrene.

 Medicinally used parts of plants (herbal drug)